 They both go from the door to the hallway.

 "Amazing.
 Truly Amazing!
-At a distance you see the color intended, but, in reality, what’s on the canvas are dots of other colours you would normally mix together to make the final colour.
+At a distance you see the colour intended, but in reality, what’s on the canvas are dots of other colours you would normally mix together to make the final colour.
 What do you call it?"

-Theo as diplomatically as he can, “You know, I’m having trouble imagining ‘Chromoluminariasm’ on a business card.
-Would you be upset if someone else gave a name to it, like they did for Impressionism.”
+Theo, as diplomatically as he can, “You know, I’m having trouble imagining Chromoluminarist on a business card.
+Would you be upset if someone else gave a name to it as they did for Impressionism.”

-"Hmm… That may be a good idea.
-The Impressionists got a lot of attention when they embraced the derogatory remark from that critic.”
+"You know, that may be a good idea.
+The Impressionists got a lot of attention when they embraced the comment from that critic.”

-They go into the room.
-Theo looks around, wondering how long it will take to get his apartment back to normal.
-"This is just for this afternoon, right?"
+Walking back into the room, Theo looks around, wondering how long it will take to get his apartment back to normal.
+"This is just for today, right?"

 "No one has.
-It’s very scientific, you know, not only one has to choose the component colors exactly, but the size of the points of color and how close or far away they are from each other determine how far one needs to be away to see exactly what the artist wants.
-And, as we are expecting a lot of people to see it at the next Impressionist exhibition, it has to be this big for everyone to see at a distance.
+It’s very scientific.
+Not only one has to choose the component colours exactly, but the size of the points of colour and how close or far away they are from each other determines how far one needs to be away to see exactly what the artist wants.
+And as we are expecting a lot of people to see it at the next Impressionist exhibition, it has to be this big for everyone to see at a distance.
 Otherwise, only a few people could see the effect, one at a time."

 "Too bad my apartment is so small.
 You have to be outside the door to give it justice."

-"I don’t mind, really, makes it that much more dramatic when you first see it when the door is opened."
+"I don’t mind.
+Makes it that much more dramatic when you first see it, when the door is opened."

 "You can’t miss it, that’s for sure.
-You’ll be coming back at 4 this afternoon for the meeting with the critic, right?"
+Once again, the critic will be coming at 3 this afternoon, right?"

 "Right.
-Now, very importantly, I must have absolute quiet while I explain this to him.
-I must have his undivided attention so he can fully realize the significance of this.
+Now, most importantly, I must have absolute quiet while I explain this to him.
+I must have his undivided attention to make sure he can fully realise the significance of this.
 I may even ask you to leave the room to insure that nothing will distract him.
 Do you understand?"

 "Of course, absolute quiet while the critic is here.
 At some point…" Before Theo could pose the possibility of Marie dropping in to ask about the technique, there is a knock at the door.

 Upon opening the door a young boy announces, "Message for Monsieur Theo van Gwah!"

 Exasperated, the boy gives up, "Whatever you say, Monsieur, you have a message."
 The boy hands Theo a scrap of paper and continues holding out his opened hand, anticipating a tip.
-Theo’s eyes quickly scan the note.
+Theo’s eyes quickly scan the note. (vGM)

-Don’t be angry with me for arriving out of the blue.
-I’ve given it so much thought and I’m sure we’ll gain time this way.
-Shall be at the Louvre from midday onwards, or earlier if you like.
+Don’t be cross with me that I’ve come all of a sudden.
+I’ve thought about it so much and I think we’ll save time this way.
+Will be at the Louvre from midday, or earlier if you like.
 A reply, please, to let me know when you could come to the Salle Carrée.